LEARNAcademy/Instructor-Handbook/managing-zoom.md

 - Click the generated room to enable options to edit the room name.
 Click the room name to edit.
 ![Edit room](./assets/zoom_07.png)

-- Make sure to click Save on the "Breakout Room Assignment".
-Failure to do so will erase all rooms created.
+- Make sure to click Save on the "Breakout Room Assignment" model. **Failure to do so will erase all rooms created.**

-- At this point, for Jumpstart, we do not actually assign the participants because we will not have access to their Zoom user accounts.
-We assign participants to rooms while the Zoom meeting is in session.
+- For Jumpstart, we do not actually assign the participants until the Zoom meeting is in session.

 ### Managing Breakout Rooms